The advantages and disadvantages of one page websites

 5. Difficult to find relevant information

-As all information is contained on one page it can often be difficult for the end user to find relevant information, leading users to desert their search in favour of a more easy to navigate site.
+As all information is contained on one page it can often be difficult for the end user to find relevant information, leading users to desert their search in favour of an easier to navigate the site.

 It has been argued by many industry experts that it is more difficult to get links when they are all pointing to the same page.
-This can have the effect of reducing a sites credibility.
+This can have the effect of reducing the credibility of a site.

 7. Limited Content